The goal of disciplined piano practice is not to master the piano.

 On the other side of the piano is you.
 The music is eager to rush into this world.
 It strains against its invisible boundaries, pressing its proverbial face to the glass, requiring only fingers capable enough to open the gate to the bridge and release it.

 Something happens inside a well-practiced pianist when they play.
 To the listener it might sound like music emanates from the piano.
 But to the pianist, it feels like the music travels through them first, like an electric current.
 Only then does it spill over into the world.

 Holiness, obedience, spirituality, worship—like playing a musical instrument, these things are not activities.
 They are skills.
-And the goal of spiritual disciplines—daily quiet time, weekly worship, Bible study meetings, regular prayer—is not for you to merely download knowledge, or have a satisfying spiritual experience.
-It is also, mostly, for you to sharpen the skill of your Christian life.
-It is to slowly accustom your spiritual fingers, as it were, to move from tapping clumsy two-note phrases to playing elegant sonatas of holy life.
+And the goal of spiritual discipline—daily quiet time, weekly worship, Bible study meetings, regular prayer—is not for you to merely download knowledge, or have a satisfying spiritual experience.
+Discipline is also, mostly, for you to sharpen the skill of your Christian life.
+It is to slowly accustom your spiritual fingers to move from tapping clumsy two-note phrases to playing elegant sonatas of holy life.

 Deep down, none of us likes not being obedient.
 If you’re a saved Christian, even one enslaved to the shallower pleasures of a particular sin or sins, some part of you wants to be good.
 Some part of you longs to live your life in uninhibited, unencumbered obedience to the Lord.
 You want it.
 And when you do it, it feels good.
 And then you want more of that life.
 Like a camera coming into focus, you want the gap between sinful you and holy you to shrink and disappear.

 That gap is often talked about like it’s a failure of desire, or a passion gap—Why don’t you want it?
 How come your heart isn’t on fire for God? etc. And it is that, a little bit.

 But it’s more like a skill gap.